rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 An implementation may also detect that mDNS is not supported by the available network interfaces.
 The ICE agent may skip steps 2 and 3 and directly decide to not expose the host candidate.

-This procedure ensures that a mDNS name is used to replace only one IP address.
+This procedure ensures that an mDNS name is used to replace only one IP address.
 Specifically, an ICE agent using an interface with both IPv4 and IPv6 addresses MUST expose a different mDNS name for each address.

-Any server-reflexive candidates generated from a mDNS local candidate MUST have their raddr field set to 0.0.0.0 and their rport field set to 0.
+Any server-reflexive candidates generated from an mDNS local candidate MUST have their raddr field set to 0.0.0.0 and their rport field set to 0.

 Any candidates exposed to the web application via local descriptions MUST be